 The means by which deep traps in annealed low temperature molecular beam epitaxy grown GaAs are responsible for its remarkable semi-insulating and short lifetime properties has been the subject of much discussion.
 For example, while low dc bias and high speed phototransient measurements can be explained as consequences of a homogeneous trap distribution in the non-stoichiometric material, experiments demonstrating the presence of electrically active precipitates must be dealt with.
-The study below, which is numerical, concludes that a consistent argument based on the presence of electrically active precipitates, coupled to a surrounding distribution of traps, will account for much of the observed experimental phenomena. • 1997 American Institute of Physics.
+The study below, which is numerical, concludes that a consistent argument based on the presence of electrically active precipitates, will account for much of the observed experimental phenomena. \bigcirc 1997 American Institute of Physics.
 [S0021-8979(97)01711-8]